MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/understand-explore/what-is-information-protection.md

 When users select the **Classify and protect** menu option from File Explorer, they can then select a label similarly to how they use the Information Protection bar in their Office desktop apps.
 They can also set their own custom permissions, if required.

 Power users (and administrators) might find using PowerShell commands more efficient for managing and setting classification and protection for multiple files.
-The PowerShell commands to do this are automatically included with the client, although you can also install the PowerShell module separately.
+The PowerShell commands to do these actions are automatically included with the client, although you can also install the PowerShell module separately.

 After a document has been protected, users and administrators can use a document tracking site to monitor who is accessing these documents and when.
 If they suspect misuse, they can also revoke access to these documents: